Home

 Upright Conformation

-The pathological hoof presents with a Broken Forward Bony Column at P2/P3.
+The pathological hoof presents with a Broken Forward Bony Column at P2/P3 and upright P1-Pastern pushed forward

-Grade 3 – Front wall dished and heel growth rings twice as wide as anterior wall.
-Begin demineralization of tip of P3
+Grade 3 – Front wall is dished (laminitic) and growth rings at the heel are twice as wide as the anterior (front, dorsal) wall.
+Tip of P3 is starting to demineralization

-Grade 4 – front hoof wall 80+ degree hoof angle and severe dish.
-Severe P3 changes, sole below wall
+Grade 4 – front hoof wall presents with 80+ degree hoof angle and severe dish.
+Severe P3 changes, sole extends below wall

 An upright distal limb conformation may have a more upright hoof capsule, but it presents with an aligned bony column and is in line with a normal configuration for upright conformation.